 Mission & Vision

-The Parent and Family Program is here to answer questions, help navigate the university, assist in finding the appropriate resources and help talk through any challenges the parents and family members of our students are experiencing.
+The Parent and Family Program is here to support the parents and family members as they support students of the University of Minnesota.
+We support parents and family members by answering questions, helping navigate the university, assisting in finding the appropriate resources and helping talk through any challenges the parents and family members of our students are experiencing.

 Our Philosophy of Support